-The history of the mortgage industry
+Review the history of the mortgage industry

-Legislation and regulation of the mortgage industry
+Describe legislation and regulation of the mortgage industry

-The perpetrators of mortgage fraud
+Recognize the perpetrators of mortgage fraud

-Mortgage fraud schemes including property flipping, identity theft, deceptive short sales and more
+Identify mortgage fraud schemes including property flipping, identity theft, deceptive short sales and more

-Current trends in mortgage fraud
+Assess current trends in mortgage fraud

 Field of study: Specialized Knowledge and Applications